 #1: What Is University?

-Strictly speaking, university is the place where you go learn stuff.
+Strictly speaking, university is the place where you go learn stuff to get a job later.

 But times have changed.

-Peter Thiel observed that universities broadly fulfilled four different functions and hence could be conceptualized as:
+Peter Thiel observed that students conceptualized universities in four different ways.

 - A consumption product: a giant party where you do nothing besides drinking for four years.